roodra01/Portfolio/README.md

 ## Introducing myself!
 Hi there!
 I'm Roadra, a data/math nerd!
 I have a background in mathematics.
-I am currently looking to progress my careeer into a more analytic based position.
+I am currently looking to progress my career into a more analytic based position.

 ## Projects